Sept. 21, 2025 - Freedomain Radio - Stefan Molyneux

 Eve is cursed with childbirth, and Adam is cursed with labor.

-But uh that is horrifying, right?
+But that is horrifying, right?

-That that would be unlawful confinement, kidnapping, uh, you would basically turn your children into prisoners as they grew, and that would be a great evil.
+You would basically turn your children into prisoners as they grew, and that would be a great evil.

-We encourage our children to go out into the world, our Children want to go out into the world, and they do that so that they can make their own decisions, get their hearts broken, perhaps, make mistakes, get fired, uh study the wrong things, and you know,
+Our children want to go out into the world, and they do that so that they can make their own decisions, get their hearts broken, perhaps, make mistakes, get fired, study the wrong things, and, you know, gain independence, virtue, wisdom, and morals through reasoned principles, to some degree, trial and error, all the stuff that characterizes the maturation of the human soul, so to speak.

-So if God is all powerful, why does God allow evil?
+So if God is all-powerful, why does God allow evil?

 Be like saying, well, if you have a billion dollars, why do your children have jobs?

-You're all powerful, you could pay for everything.
+You could pay for everything.

-It's like because that would be to cripple them.
+It's like, because that would be to cripple them.

-And if God exercised his power to prevent us from doing evil, then God would be like the parent who kept his child locked up in the basement forever and ever Amen, thus preventing the child from making any mistakes or do anything wrong, but also preventing life.
+And if God exercised his power to prevent us from doing evil, then God would be like the parent who kept his child locked up in the basement forever and ever.

-Because life is about having choices and making choices according to reasoned principles, just as playing chess is about putting the pieces, laying out the board and following the rules.
+Just as playing chess is about putting the pieces, laying out the board and following the rules.

-And in chess you might make mistakes.
+And in chess, you might make mistakes.

 You will make mistakes.